Amalkrishnagit/VSD-Squadron-Mini-RISC-V-based-Research-internship-Program/README.md

 ----------------------------------------

 <details>
 <summary><b>Task 3:</b>  the objectives of Task-3 are 1.)
-Listing various RISC-V instruction type (R, I, S, B, U, J) after going through RISC-V software documentation

-2) Identifying 15 unique RISC-V instructions from riscv-objdmp of my application code

-3) Identify exact 32-bit instruction code in the instruction type format for 15 unique instructions</summary>
+Listing various RISC-V instruction type (R, I, S, B, U, J) after going through RISC-V software documentation 2.)
+Identifying 15 unique RISC-V instructions from riscv-objdmp of my application code 3.)
+Identifying exact 32-bit instruction code in the instruction type format for 15 unique instructions</summary>

 ## WHAT IS RISC-V?
 - RISC-V is an open-source instruction set architecture (ISA) that allows developers to create processors tailored for specific applications.